BigCircles/BigCircles/README.md

 Hey my name is Dan and I'm interested in infrastructure / system adminstration.
 I've never collaborated on any projects, but I'm interested in helping in projects if its within my skillset.
-As I said right now i'm learning the basics of linux, but after the basics I'm interested in Kubernetes and the containerized world.
+As I said right now i'm learning the basics of linux / Bash / C.

 If you'd like to contact me, please reach me at: email:yatchd@gmail.com